bmeurant/technical-docs/software-architecture/system-design-fundamentals/caching.md

 **Cons:**
 - **Prediction Complexity:** If the prediction of which items to refresh is wrong, it can lead to wasted work and potentially reduce performance by loading data that is never used.
-- **Potential Stampede:** If not managed carefully, many items could be scheduled for refresh at the same time, causing a load spike on the database.
+- **Potential Stampede**: If not managed carefully, many items could be scheduled for refresh at the same time, causing a load spike on the database.

+> [!TIP]
+> **Stampede Prevention**: Use random "jitter" in your expiration times.
+If 1000 items expire at exactly 12:00:00, your DB dies.
+If they expire between 12:00:00 and 12:05:00, your DB survives.

 ---